Betterment/journaled/README.md

 #### `Journaled.job_priority` (default: 20)

   This can be used to configure what `priority` the ActiveJobs are enqueued with.
-This will be applied to all the Journaled::DeliveryJobs that are created by this application.
+This will be applied to all the `Journaled::DeliveryJob`s that are created by this application.
   Ex: `Journaled.job_priority = 14`

   _Note that job priority is only supported on Rails 6.0+.
 Prior Rails versions will ignore this parameter and enqueue jobs with the underlying ActiveJob adapter's default priority._